-As a stepmom to 3 children, I know the importance of having a trusted family lawyer for domestic issues such as divorce, custody, and general questions on all topics family.
+As a stepmom to 3 children, I know the importance of having trusted family lawyers for domestic issues such as divorce, custody, and general questions on all topics family.
 While I never retained legal counsel from Jody L. Sellers, his track record of academic excellence and case experience is impressive.
 Here are some common family legal topics and more background on Jody L Sellers and his law firm.

 The old adage, “don’t make decisions when you’re mad” is true wisdom, as emotions tend to cloud objective analysis.
 The pain and hurt associated with divorce often invokes a knee-jerk reaction of inflicting as much hurt on the other person in retaliation, who was once your lover, but is now a stranger, or worse – a mortal enemy.
 Humans go to considerable lengths to avoid pain; in some cases they will forfeit assets and monies to simply expedite the process, losing thousands of dollars (if not more), due to rushed judgement.